-Purpose To sow in pro tray cavities Field capacity Can sow seeds in 60 trays/ hour Cost of the Rs.
-35,000 /- (Approximately) Vacuum cleaner unit Picker Box Salient • To mechanize placement of seeds in the pro-tray Features cells • Singulated raw/ pelleted seeds placed in all the cells in a single stroke Rather Lank • Cost of operation is Rs.
-280 for sowing 750 trays Leveling screen /day And the second se
+Purpose To sow in pro tray cavities Field capacity Can sow seeds in 60 trays/ hour Rs.
+35,000 /- (Approximately) Cost of the unit • To mechanize placement of seeds in the pro-tray Salient cells Features • Singulated raw/ pelleted seeds placed in all the cells in a single stroke • Cost of operation is Rs.
+280 for sowing 750 trays /day